 Conditions: clear, calm, and warm (~60-65°F)

-Check out these and other hikes Jules has taken on.
+Check out these and other hikes Jules has taken on this Google map.
 The most recent hike is in blue; others are in red.

 The Morgan Trail traces the forest edge before veering into dark fir and bay en route to the base of the Horse Trail.
 Once there, a footbridge across a seasonal creek leads upslope, through mixed evergreen forest toward the ridge.
 On this early spring walk, the birdsong that echoes through the forest on the eastern slope of Inverness Ridge is offered by resident species, birds that remain here year-round.
 These resident landbirds tend to nest earlier than the migrants who are here for only a portion of the year.
 Today, three species are particularly vocal along the Horse Trail–brown creeper, golden-crowned kinglet, and Pacific wren–each initiating its nesting cycle.
 Creeper and kinglet vocalizations were discussed in last week’s posting.
 While those species have subtle, whispering songs, the wren’s remarkable anthem that now echoes through the forest is another ball of wax, entirely.